 Henry II did not presage the Reformation that Henry VIII made manifest.
 Both kings were thoroughly Catholic.
 Until Pope Clement VII refused to grant an annulment to Henry Tudor, the king was practically a papal pet.
 But Protestantism was in the air – and given Henry VIII’s later history (five more “marriages,” another divorce, and two wives beheaded) – nothing More might have done would have made a whit’s difference in the separation of Britain and Rome.

-The two Henrys were alike in their rapacity, duplicity, and murderousness; their Catholic adversaries alike in their bravery, fidelity, and selflessness.
+The two Henrys were alike in their rapacity, duplicity, and murderousness; many of their Catholic adversaries were alike in their bravery, fidelity, and selflessness.

 In Murder in the Cathedral, T. S. Eliot provides Thomas with some extraordinary lines.
 All his adult life, and through his friendship with the king, Becket tried to serve according to his calling.
 But when the time came to serve God in the Church, and having rid himself of his former worldliness, he saw no way to avoid the fatal confrontation:

 Now is my way clear, now is the meaning plain: